KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 | RE-CUB-41 | First layer  | &cross; | &cross;   | &cross;    | Second layer | &check; | &check;    | &cross;      |
 | RE-CUB-42 | First layer  | &cross; | &cross;   | &check;    | Second layer | &cross; | &check;    | &cross;      |

+In this table,
+- `Soil` indicates whether soil is present on the corresponding layer.
+- `Until top` indicates whether the soil fully fill the gap between the two layers.
+- `Accessible` indicates whether the soil could potentially avalanche on this layer.
+  The layer is not accessible if a wall blocked the movement or if the soil column in the corresponding layer is higher than the considered soil column.
+- `Avalanche` indicates where the soil should avalanche.

 ### `RelaxUnstableBodyCell`

 Unit test for the `RelaxUnstableBodyCell` function.